bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 ![Screenshot of the previous version of my website](/static/images/hello-world/website-v1.png)
 <span class="img-caption">Screenshot of my personal website, circa 2016.</span>

 Over the following years, I slowly improved on the design and continued polishing it.
-I somewhat kept the same color palette (lots of blues and deep reds) but also added a large header.
+I somewhat kept the same colour palette (lots of blues and deep reds) but also added a large header.
 This is what it looked like around 2021.
 Despite the design changes, never at any point had it been anything more than a glorified single-page resume (as mentioned previously).

 ![Screenshot of the previous version of my website](/static/images/hello-world/website-v2.png)
 <span class="img-caption">Screenshot of my personal website, circa 2021.</span>